-Corresponding Author: Astrid E. Fletcher, PhD, Faculty of Epidemiology and Population Health, London School of Hygiene and Tropical Medicine, Keppel Street, London WCIE 7HT, United Kingdom (astrid.fletcher@lshtm.ac.uk). yopia, or short-sightedness, is a complex trait influenced by numerous environmental and genetic factors.
-Myopia is becoming more common worldwide, most dramatically in urban Asia, but rises in prevalence have also been identified in the United States and Europe.
-This has major implications, both visually and financially, for the global burden from this potentially sight-threatening condition.
+Corresponding Author: Astrid E. Fletcher, PhD, Faculty of Epidemiology and Population Health, London School of Hygiene and Tropical Medicine, Keppel Street, London WCIE 7HT, United Kingdom (astrid.fletcher@lshtm.ac.uk).

-An increased risk of myopia has been associated with urbanization, higher socioeconomic status, prenatal factors, near work, and education.2-5 The protective effect of time outdoors on myopia has been identified in studies of schoolaged children and young adults, with replication in different climates.6-10 A meta-analysis of 7 cross-sectional studies11 concluded that there was a 2% reduced odds of myopia per additional hour of time spent outdoors per week.
-The recommendation for children to spend time outdoors provides an attractive option, and intervention studies are in progress.
-However, it remains unclear which of the numerous elements associated with time spent outdoors, such as light intensity, ultraviolet radiation (UVR), or distant focus, confers the reduced risk of myopia.
-Vitamin D concentrations have been inversely associated with myopia in some but not all studies,13-17 while genetic polymorphisms in vitamin D pathway genes have been associated in 1 study but not in another.13,17
+An increased risk of myopia has been associated with urbanization, higher socioeconomic status, prenatal factors, near work, and education.2-5 The protective effect of time outdoors on myopia has been identified in studies of schoolaged children and young adults, with replication in different climates.
+6-10 A meta-analysis of 7 cross-sectional studies 11 concluded that there was a 2% reduced odds of myopia per additional hour of time spent outdoors per week.
+The recommendation for children to spend time outdoors provides an attractive option, and intervention studies are in progress.12 However, it remains unclear which of the numerous elements associated with time spent outdoors, such as light intensity, ultraviolet radiation (UVR), or distant focus, confers the reduced risk of myopia.
+Vitamin D concentrations have been inversely associated with myopia in some but not all studies, 13-17 while genetic polymorphisms in vitamin D pathway genes have been associated in 1 study but not in another.13,17